zhizhizhizhizhi/tp/docs/DeveloperGuide.md

 **Extensions:**

 * 1a.
-System detects less than 2 fields for flashcard.
+System detects less than 2 fields for the flashcard.

     1a1.
-System requests the user to input phrase and meaning for flashcard.
+System requests the User to input phrase and meaning for the flashcard.

     1a2.
 User enters a new flashcard or terminates the process.

-    Steps 1a1-1a2 are repeated until the user input is correct or the user terminates the process.
+    Steps 1a1-1a2 are repeated until the User input is correct, or the User terminates the process.

    Use case ends.

-**Use case: UC2 - Listing the flashcards**
+### Use case: UC2 - Listing the flashcards

 **MSS:**